dsikar/StudioIniSerialBroker/README.md

 ## C# code

 Run Kinect, Xbee and Arduino comms plus algorithms, reading from Kinect and Xbee, then passing position/intensity to Arduino.
-Note a [patch](https://www.microsoft.com/en-us/download/details.aspx?id=45105) may need applying if COM ports are not recognised by Windows OS.

 ## Arduino code